maksymbazala/seabattlegame/README.md

 * win10

-> Developed by Maksym Bazala.
+> Developed by Maksym Bazala using game engine "cocos2d-x v.3.17.1".
 \
 > Sprites by Anna Panich.